Rikartt/Chess-Engine/README.md

         -   [X] Make the logic modular by making a folder with json files containing logic such as possible moves for each piece i.e. K.json
     -   [X] Create functionality for the player to move the pieces
     -   [ ] Implement the logic
+        -   [ ] Make the script read the logic from the logic folder.
+            -   [ ] Restructure async function calling and have everything inside a single init() function
+            -   [ ] Write the logic-reading function(s)
+        -   [ ] Make the script use the logic to determine possible movable squares for the dragged piece and then draw half opaque circles on the possible squares.
+        -   [ ] Make capturing possible
+        -   [ ] Have the game determine when someone has won.
 -   [ ] Create a basic chess engine now that you have made a functioning chess game.
     -   [ ] Make the computer be able to input
     -   [ ] Give it positive and negative feedback for behavior